model-checking/kani/docs/src/getting-started.md

 Kani usually synchronizes with the nightly release of Rust every two weeks, and so is generally up-to-date with the latest Rust language features.

-If you encounter issues when using Kani we encourage you to report them to us (https://github.com/model-checking/kani/issues/new/choose).
+If you encounter issues when using Kani, we encourage you to [report them to us](https://github.com/model-checking/kani/issues/new/choose).